Praizeokidi/Praizeokidi/README.md

 - 👋 Hi, I’m @Praizeokidi
-- 👀 I’m interested in coding
+- 👀 I’m FrontEnd Developer
-- 🌱 I’m currently learning whatever I can
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on any or all coding languages
-- 📫 How to reach me praizeokidi@gmail.com
+- 📫 How to reach me praizeokidi@gmail.com.
+Whatsapp: +234-9050043601

 <!---
 Praizeokidi/Praizeokidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.